-Ukraine: Man dies after device detonated at Kyiv court
+Kyiv court explosion: Ihor Humeniuk dies after detonating explosive device

 Other videos circulating on social media showed one person being carried away from the scene on a stretcher.

-Humeniuk was attending a hearing related to his involvement in a 2015 attack on the Ukrainian parliament.
+Humeniuk was attending a hearing related to his involvement in a 2015 attack near the Ukrainian parliament.

-He was blamed for throwing a grenade during a demonstration against plans to give more autonomy to the Ukraine's Russian-backed separatist regions.
+He was blamed for throwing a grenade during a demonstration against plans to give more autonomy to Ukraine's Russian-backed separatist regions.

 The 2015 blast left three members of the national guard dead and more than 140 people injured.
-He denied throwing the grenade at the time.
+Humeniuk denied throwing the grenade at the time.